tartley/tartley.github.io/posts/this-is-how-you-lose-the-time-war.md

 from there?
 Their communications to date are already traitorous - grounds for terminal repercussions.
 Nowhen in the multiverse are they safe from their respective commanders.
 Losing the time war would mean they no longer — had never — existed.
-Winning the time war would mean the same for their opposite number.
+Winning the time war would mean the same for their now beloved opposite number.

 At which point, the novel cleverly folds back on itself - these are consummate masters of time, and subtle but decisive influence, after all - to perform an